Les Jackson (ice hockey)

-Jackson retired following the 1976–77 season, and was named head coach of the Great Falls Americans of the WHL prior to the 1979–80 season, his team going 2–25–1, until it folded on December 26, 1979.
+After a brief minor league playing career, Jackson retired following the 1976–77 season, and was named head coach of the Great Falls Americans of the WHL before the 1979–80 season, his team going 2–25–1, until it folded on December 26, 1979.
 For the next two seasons, Jackson coached the Brandon Wheat Kings, and then served as their general manager for two seasons following that.
-Before the 1985–86 season Jackson joined the Minnesota North Stars as an assistant coach, and stayed with the franchise in one capacity or another until September 1, 1999, when he joined the Atlanta Thrashers as assistant general manager.
+Before the 1985–86 season, Jackson joined the Minnesota North Stars as an assistant coach, and stayed with the franchise until September 1, 1999, when he joined the Atlanta Thrashers as assistant general manager.

-On July 6, 2000, Jackson rejoined the Dallas Stars, and was named interim co-general manager (along with Brett Hull) on November 13, 2007, and on May 22, 2008, the "interim" was removed from their title as both were signed to a 3-year deal to be co-general managers.
+On July 6, 2000, Jackson rejoined the Dallas Stars, and was named interim co-general manager (along with Brett Hull) on November 13, 2007.
+On May 22, 2008, the "interim" was removed from their title as both were signed to a 3-year deal to be co-general managers.
 On May 31, 2009, Jackson and Hull were replaced by Joe Nieuwendyk as general manager, and reassigned to other roles within the Dallas Stars organization.

-Jackson's contract was not renewed by the Stars after its expiration on June 30th, 2020, ending what was the longest tenure of any employee in the franchise's history at 33 years.
+The Stars did not renew Jackson's contract after its expiration on June 30, 2020, ending what was the longest tenure of any employee in the franchise's history at 33 years.
 He was also the final team employee in any capacity who still had a direct connection to the franchise's time in Minnesota.

+Jackson won a Stanley Cup as an executive with the Florida Panthers in 2024.